sebastienrousseau/pain001/README.md

 ![Pain001 banner][banner]

+## A Powerful Python Library that enables you to create ISO 20022-Compliant Payment Files directly from CSV or SQLite data files

 [![PyPI][pypi-badge]][3] [![PyPI Downloads][pypi-downloads-badge]][7] [![License][license-badge]][1] [![Codecov][codecov-badge]][6]

 ## Overview

 **Pain001** is an open-source Python Library that you can use to create **ISO 20022-Compliant Payment Files** directly from your **CSV** or **SQLite**